rkarn/GradientAttackGNNs/README.md

 - The preventive measures include `differential privacy`, `gradient clipping`, `secure aggregation`, `model compression with quantization`, and `adversarial training`.
 - Analyze reconstruction errors across different preventive measures for each gate types.

+Please ignore the notebook titled `Rough Works Archive.ipynb` as these are for roughly testing some experiments.